jlandgre/Python_ErrorHandling/readme.md

         return True
 ```

-If an input file is mis-specified and the .is_fail check returns True,  ErrorHandle.RecordErr() method will report the following message and either halt execution or continue depending on the value of an ErrorHandle.IswWarning Boolean flag.
+For the above example, if the .is_fail() Boolean check (first argument) returns True, the ErrorHandle.RecordErr() method will report the following message and either halt execution or continue depending on the value of an ErrorHandle.IswWarning Boolean flag.
 ```
 ERROR: Specified file not found: path_tofile\filename.ext